sigwhite1/plodia-nutrition-virus-transcriptomics/README.md

 ## Analysis workflow
 The analysis pipeline is organized into numbered scripts that should be run in the following order:
-1. `01_import_qc.R`
+1. `R_QC_microarray.R`
-   Import raw microarray data and perform initial quality control.
+   Import raw Agilent two-color microarray data, perform quality control, background correction, and normalization.
+Excludes low-quality arrays based on A-value correlation.
 2. `02_normalization_limma.R`
    Normalize expression data and fit differential expression models using limma.
 3. `03_define_deg_sets.R`